sleepyren/EDHospitalVolumeTool/README.md

-# State of California ED Hospital Database Tool
+# State of California ED Hospital Volume Database Tool
 # built with REACT and alaSQL to perform SQL queries